Linebacker: 3–4 defense

 In the 3–4 defense three linemen play the line of scrimmage and four linebackers back them up, typically two outside linebackers and two inside linebackers.
-The weakside inside linebacker is typically called the "Will," while the strong side or middle inside linebacker is called the "Mike".
-"Sam" is a common designation for strong outside linebacker, while the other position is usually called "Jack" and is often a hybrid DE/LB.

 The idea behind the 3–4 defense is to disguise where the fourth rusher will come from.
 Instead of the standard four down-linemen in the 4–3, only three players are clearly attacking nearly every play.
-A key for running this defense successfully is having a defensive front of three large defensive linemen who command constant double teams.
-In particular, the nose tackle, who plays over the offensive center, must be able to hold ground and to occupy several offensive blockers to allow the linebackers to make plays.
 The focus of the 3–4 defensive line is to occupy offensive linemen thus freeing the linebackers to tackle the running back or to rush the passer or otherwise drop into pass coverage.

-Generally, the primary responsibilities for both outside linebackers are to stop the run and rush the quarterback in passing situations, in which they line in front of the tackles like true defensive ends.
+The outside linebackers in a 3–4 defense line in front of the tackles like true defensive ends.
 The outside linebackers in a 3–4 defense must be very skilled at rushing the quarterback, and would be playing defensive end in a 4–3 defense.
 Among inside linebackers, one is generally a run-stuffer who is better able to handle offensive linemen and stop running backs, while the other is often a smaller, faster player who excels in pass coverage.
 However, the smaller or cover LB should also be able to scrape and plug running lanes decently.

 The design concept of the 3–4 defense is to confuse the offensive line in their blocking assignments, particularly in pass blocking, and to create a more complex read for the quarterback.
 Many 3–4 defenses have the ability to quickly morph into a 4–3 on the field.